Et al... is happy to share tips and tricks she's learned over the years.

 - Lay a piece of tissue paper on a flat surface.
 Ideally, choose a colored piece that matches a color in the gift bag.
 You can even choose two or three colors that complement the gift bag's color and design.

 - Grasp the tissue paper on the sides and bring them toward one another.
-You may either grasp horizontally or vertically depending on the size of the gift bag and how long you want the tissue paper to stick out of your gift bag.
-In this example, a large gift bag is being used; therefore the long sides are grasped.
+You may either grasp horizontally or vertically, depending on the size of the gift bag and how long you want the tissue paper to stick out of your gift bag.
+In this example, a large gift bag is being used; therefore, the long sides are grasped.

 - Hold the gathered paper in one hand while using your other hand to tug lightly on the edges of the paper.
 Doing so will begin to make nice little creases in your tissue paper.
 The more expensive the tissue paper, the easier it is the make the creases.
 Hint: If you have less expensive tissue paper, you may wish to help form the creases using your fingers as shown in the image containing yellow paper here.

-- After you've worked your creases you should still be holding the tissue paper and it will look like a fan on both sides.
+- After you've worked your creases, you should still be holding the tissue paper, and it will look like a fan on both sides.

-- Now fold the sides together so that they meet to form a larger fan.
+- Now, fold the sides together so that they meet to form a larger fan.
 Alternatively, you can fold them so that one fan is in front of the other and a tad lower.

-- Repeat the above steps with several more pieces of paper.
-The more the better.
+- Repeat the above steps with several more pieces of paper—the more, the better.
 Three to five sheets often suffice.
-As you create a sheet tuck it into the gift bag.
-Tada, you have a beautiful finished product.
+As you create a sheet, tuck it into the gift bag.
+Tada!
+You have a beautiful finished product.

-The Wrist Flick Method
+How to Use the Wrist Flick Method

 - Grasp a piece of tissue paper in the middle.